CallMeRazer/KnockIt-Plugin/README.md

 # KnockIt-Plugin
 Minecraft Java Plugin to Play KnockIt.
-The GameMode is about Knocking Each other off A Platform
+The Game is about Knocking Each other off A Platform to Gain Kills using a Stick enchanted with Knockback